gbrandt1/southpole-vcvrack/README.md

 - Inverse of But, either input A or B goes to output
 - Sums of inputs set to A or B provided

+### SNS - Euclidean Sequencer

+- i know. but this one looks cool and has a few additional features:
+- up to 32 steps
+- rotate sequence
+- up to 32 pads (silent steps) - for bursts
+- accents, accent rotation: nested euclidean sequence on main sequence
+- all inputs scaled to each other in what i think is a sensible way

 ### Piste - Drum Processor

 - one-stop module to turn oscillators into drums / percussion